DOT Drug Testing Services

 DOT drug testing is mandated under the Omnibus Transportation Employee Testing Act of 1991.
 This Act was passed by the Congress in wake of several transportation accidents that occurred due to the negligence of safety-sensitive personnel.
 This Act mandated DOT agencies to follow stringent drug testing of safety-sensitive employees working with them to ensure the safety of passengers using public transportation systems.
 The clause for alcohol testing was added in 1994.

-What Are the Safety Sensitive Positions Subjected to DOT Drug and Alcohol Testing?
+What Are the Safety Sensitive Positions Subjected to DOT Drug and Alcohol Testing Services?

 The DOT guidelines cover several government agencies working under the US transportation including: